ainurkosh/Klemens-model/README.md

 center defects to thermal conductivity reduction in irradiated LiF crystals.

-"vk_calcul_debye_klemens_LiF_kvsT" is a code that calculates thermal conductivity of a pristine LiF as a function of temperature using Debye-Klemens model and compares the result with the literature experimental data.
+"vk_calcul_debye_klemens_LiF_kvsT" is a code that calculates thermal conductivity of a pristine LiF as a function of temperature using Debye-Klemens model and compares the result with literature experimental data.
 "k_calcul_debye_klemens_LiF_fluence" is a code that calculates thermal conductivity degradation of irradiated LiF using crystal parameters from temperature dependent model.